Derek Johnstone: Chelsea

 Having been placed on the transfer list by Greig in April 1983, Johnstone left Rangers after the 1983 Scottish Cup Final defeat against Aberdeen to join Chelsea for a £30,000 transfer fee.
 Signed in September 1983, Johnstone provided extra cover in the Chelsea squad which won the Second Division title in 1984.
-He failed to dislodge the established forward duo of Kerry Dixon and David Speedie.
-He failed to hold down a regular place, making just four appearances, and had a month on loan to Dundee United during the 1983–84 season.
+He failed to dislodge the established forward duo of Kerry Dixon and David Speedie and made just four appearances, with a month on loan to Dundee United during the 1983–84 season.

 Return to Rangers

 He was tempted back to Ibrox by Jock Wallace in January 1985 for £25,000.
 He returned to a Rangers side that was in the midst of a doleful period in their history, and it was hoped that the return of a former favourite could galvanise an ailing team.
-However, it failed to work out and Johnstone was handed a free transfer when Graeme Souness took over the reins at Ibrox in the summer of 1986.
-His return to Rangers was not a success, with 23 appearances and one goal.
+However, it failed to work out and after 23 appearances and one goal, Johnstone was handed a free transfer when Graeme Souness took over the reins at Ibrox in the summer of 1986.